SenhorRG/family-task-manager/README.md

 │ ├── application/
 │ ├── infrastructure/
 │ └── presentation/
-└── tasks/              # Bounded Context: Tarefas (a estrutura é a mesmo que a do Users mas para a Tarefa) ├── domain/
+└── tasks/              # Bounded Context: Tarefas (a estrutura é a mesmo que a do Usuários mas para a Tarefa) ├── domain/
   ├── application/
   ├── infrastructure/